And I'm going to be telling him, you've got to end this war.

 And I should say to him, Mike, let me ask you something.

-If we talk to these.
+If we talk to the people, let me ask you something.

 Listen, you can talk to him the way you talk.